 - 1 medium yellow onion, cut into large chunks

 - 1 tsp sea salt, plus more to taste

 - 1/2 tsp ground black pepper plus more to taste

 - 1 tbsp tomato paste

 - Preheat oven to 350 degrees.

-- Line a baking sheet (with sides at least 1-inch deep) with parchment paper.
-Lay out the tomato halves (skin-side down), onion, garlic and carrot and sprinkle with salt, pepper and thyme.
+Lay out the tomato halves (skin-side up), onion, garlic and carrot and sprinkle with salt and pepper.
 Try to make this only one layer to allow for maximum roasting.
 Drizzle olive oil all over.

-- Bake for 60 - 75 minutes, or until the edges of the tomatoes and onions begin to turn black.
-Carefully transfer the roasted contents to a food processor or blender (or a large mixing bowl, if using a stick blender), add the basil leaves and pulse until smooth.
+Bake for 60 - 75 minutes, or until the edges of the tomatoes and onions begin to pull away from the tomato flesh.

 I've got your dinners covered this week

 - Get my FREE 5-Day Meal Plan plus...

 - Organized grocery list to save time and money

 - Free videos on forming better cooking skills